machineagency/sonication_station/README.md

 This project wraps a python interface around the existing Duet 3 Socket Interface, turning Jubilee into a plate handling lab automation device for sonication.

 ## Conventions
-Looking top-down at the plate, plates are indexed bottom-up and lef
+Looking top-down at the plate, plates are indexed as follows:

 <img src="https://github.com/machineagency/sonication_station/blob/master/bed_plate_reference.png" width="480">